 Once you know what to talk about in therapy, there are some expectations you need to have for yourself before your sessions.

-Here are 3 suggestions that will help you get the most our of your time together.
+Here are 3 suggestions to help you get the most out of your time together.

 1. Be completely honest.